Exploring the Various Types of Schemas for SEO

 Improved Search Visibility:

-By providing additional information through schema markup, your content is more likely to stand out in search results.
-Rich snippets can make your listing more visually appealing and informative, increasing the likelihood that users will click on your link.
+By providing additional information through schema markup (defined by schema org), your content is more likely to stand out in search results.
+Rich snippets can make your listing more visually appealing and informative, increasing the likelihood that users will click on your link and recognize your organization as a trusted source.

 Higher Click-Through Rates: